PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Enough of Alexis and back to Rasputin.

-So, Rasputin's reputation was that of a healer and a seer, and the ladies couldn't get enough of him.
-Enjoying the ride, Rasputin was very fond of women, preferably when they appeared in bunches.
+Rasputin's reputation became that of a healer and a seer, and the ladies couldn't get enough of him.
+Liking the ride, Rasputin was very fond of women, and enjoyed them preferably in bunches.
 Here we have him surrounded by some of his admirers.

 RASPUTIN GIVING THE LADIES WHAT THEY WANT